Explicit $K_2$ of certain quotient rings over $\mathbb{Z}[G]$ for $G$ an elementary abelian $p$-group: Applications

-by definition, the second vertical arrow is an isomorphism, then by Snake Lemma, the third vertical arrow is also an isomorphism, hence $SK_1(\mathbb{Z}[G], (p))$ is an elementary abelian $p$-group of rank $\dfrac{p^n-1}{p-1}-n$. \end{proof}
+The second vertical arrow is an isomorphism by definition.
+By the Snake Lemma, the third vertical arrow is also an isomorphism.
+Hence, $SK_1(\mathbb{Z}[G], (p))$ is an elementary abelian $p$-group of rank $\dfrac{p^n-1}{p-1}-n$. \end{enumerate} \end{proof}